Image Credit: Getty Images / Peopleimages

 We knew the area we wanted to live in.
 It was just a matter of waiting until our dream house became available.

-We found the perfect house
+We found the perfect new home

 In February 2020, it all started happening for us.
 We found a four-bed home, with a large rear garden, close to both our jobs.
 We couldn't believe our luck!